What is an eye exam?

 How do I prepare for an eye exam?

-You don’t need to do anything special before your eye exam.
+You don't need to do anything special before your eye exam.
 If you wear glasses or contact lenses, be sure to take them with you.
 Be prepared to answer questions about your vision and health history.
-The doctors will want to know if you are having any vision problems.
+Your eye doctor will want to know if you are having any vision problems.
 Your job has a big effect on your vision, so your doctor will want to know if you do a lot of computer work or drive a lot, for example.
 The doctor will also want to know if you have any general health problems and what medicines you are taking.
+Make a list of questions you have for the doctor and take the list with you to the exam.

 What happens during an eye exam?

-Dr. Bellotte will ask you if you are having any problems with your eyes.
-They will check to see if you are near-sighted, far-sighted, have astigmatism, or need reading glasses.
+Your eye doctor will ask you if you are having any problems with your eyes.
+If you already wear glasses or contact lenses, your doctor will ask when you wear them, how long you wear them, and, for contact lenses, what solutions you use to clean them.
+Next, the doctor will check to see if you are near-sighted, far-sighted, have astigmatism, or need reading glasses.

 What happens after the eye exam?